Subdomain: Overview

-The Domain Name System (DNS) has a tree structure or hierarchy, which includes nodes on the tree being a domain name.
-A subdomain is a domain that is part of a larger domain.
+The Domain Name System (DNS) uses a tree structure or hierarchy, where the nodes on the tree are domain names.
+Within this hierarchy, each node represents a domain name, and a subdomain is defined as a subset of a higher-level domain.
 Each label may contain from 0 to 63 octets.
 The full domain name may not exceed a total length of 253 ASCII characters in its textual representation.

+Subdomains are typically configured through modifications to the DNS zone file of the parent domain.
+These modifications can define various record types, including A (Address) records, CNAME (Canonical Name) records, and NS (Name Server) records.

-Subdomains are defined by editing the DNS zone file pertaining to the parent domain.
-However, there is an ongoing debate over the use of the term "subdomain" when referring to names which map to the Address record A (host) and various other types of zone records which may map to any public IP address destination and any type of server.
-Network Operations teams insist that it is inappropriate to use the term "subdomain" to refer to any mapping other than that provided by zone NS (name server) records and any server-destination other than that.
+There is some debate in the networking community regarding the proper use of the term "subdomain."
+Some network professionals define subdomains strictly as names delegated via NS records, while others include any types of zone records which may map to any public IP address destination and any type of server.

 According to RFC 1034, "a domain is a subdomain of another domain if it is contained within that domain".
 Based on that definition, a host cannot be a subdomain, only a domain can be a subdomain.
 A subdomain will also have a separate zone file with a SOA record (Start of Authority).

 Most domain registries only allocate a two-level domain name.
 Hosting services typically provide DNS Servers to resolve subdomains within that master domain.
+Many website hosting and content management platforms assign subdomains by default.
+For example, services such as Wix, GitHub Pages, Webador, Webnode, and Jimdo often provide subdomains under their primary domain (e.g., username.wixsite.com) as part of free or entry-level hosting plans.

 Example of a subdomain.
 The "en" is the subdomain, while "wikipedia" is the main domain.

-A fully qualified domain name consists of multiple parts.
+A fully qualified domain name (FQDN) consists of multiple parts.
 For example, take the English Wikipedia domain en.wikipedia.org.

 The en is a subdomain of wikipedia.org.

 Although wikipedia.org is usually considered to be the domain name, wikipedia is actually a sub-domain of the org TLD (top level domain).
 Any fully qualified domain name can be a host or a subdomain.

 A domain name that does not include any subdomains is known as an apex domain, root domain, or bare domain.
 For example, wikipedia.org is the apex domain of Wikipedia, which redirects to the subdomain www.wikipedia.org.

+Techniques

-To discover more subdomains associated with a domain, you can utilize a variety of methods and tools.
-Automated tools like Amass and Subfinder leverage open-source intelligence and SSL certificate data to quickly uncover subdomains.
+Subdomain enumeration refers to the process of identifying subdomains associated with a given domain.
+This can be accomplished through a variety of methods, including the use of automated tools such as Amass and Subfinder, which leverage open-source intelligence and SSL certificate data to uncover subdomains.
 Google Dorking, using the "site:" operator, allows for manual searches of indexed subdomains, while brute force techniques systematically query DNS servers with potential names.
 Passive DNS reconnaissance through APIs from services like SecurityTrails & Subdomain Center can reveal historical data without direct queries.
 Additionally, community resources such as GitHub and Pastebin may contain publicly available lists of subdomains.
-Combining these approaches will enhance your ability to effectively identify hidden or overlooked subdomains for security assessments or research purposes.